Express Entry vs

 Is the application fee the same?

 Yes.
 The BC PNP fee ($1,475) is identical.
 The federal fees are also similar ($\$1,500+), but the processing speed is the main value difference.
+See our complete cost guide for a full breakdown.

 Does EEBC have higher cut-off scores?